Sage-BR/Open-Source-Anticheat-V2/README.md

 The anticheat is currently in a developmental stage, and can be buggy at times.

-Remember not all the code is finished and this github page for the anticheat is not 100% up to date, and may be slightly misinformative.
+Remember not all the code is finished, this github page for the anticheat may not be 100.0% correct, and may be slightly misinformative.